-A Catholic father and husband living in South Dakota.
+A Catholic father and husband living in North Carolina.
 He and his wife homeschool their children and teach natural family planning classes.
-Nicholas is VP eCommerce for The Catholic Company, a 2011 three-time nationally ranked retailer.
-Nicholas is responsible for web operations, web development, marketing strategies, and social media.
-You can follow him on Twitter: @Nicholas_Cole.
+Nicholas is VP ecommerce for The Catholic Company, a nationally ranked retailer and the world's leading Catholic store.
+At The Catholic Company, he is the strategic leader of the marketing and ecommerce teams.

 Corinthians 6:19-20 may be one of the hardest passages in the to live by and to teach to our children.